CeciliaZhu1997/personalweb/content/renovation.md

 ---
-layout: post
-title: "[Campaign] Make Smart Living a Reality for Everyone!"
+title: "Make Smart Living a Reality for Everyone!"
 date: 2022-12-31
-tags: [career]
-comments: true
-author: Dongdong
 ---

 I led a very meaningful project during my three-year work experience at Xiaomi.
 The project involved using Xiaomi Smart AIoT products to renovate the homes of brand users for free who were in need.